-“From the sole of your foot to the top of your head there is not soundness–only wounds and bruises and open sores, not cleansed or bandaged ro soothed with oil” (Isaiah 1:6 NIV).
+Isaiah 1:6 “From the sole of your foot to the top of your head there is not soundness–only wounds and bruises and open sores, not cleansed or bandaged or soothed with oil” (NIV).

+Matthew 7:11 [Jesus said about us.]
 “If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask Him!
-(Matthew 7:11)

 So the Bible does teach total depravity, though that doesn’t mean as bad as bad can be.
 If I have a glass of water and I put in a spoonful of salt and stir it up, it’s totally salty.
 But not as salty as if I had put in a half a cup of salt.
 Humans still reflect the image of God.
 By nature, we are inclined toward many good tings, because we are made in God’s likeness.
 But because we lost the Holy Spirit at the Fall in Eden, we are born selfish and self-centered, with lust and wrong desires prevailing.
 Sadly, even after conversion, when the Holy Spirit has come into our lives, the old nature remains and must be fought every conscious hour of our lives.